JackEdTaylor/read-elp/README.md

 # read-elp

-A simple R script to fetch and tidy trial-level lexcial decision data from the OSF page for the English Lexicon Project.
+A simple R script to fetch and tidy trial-level lexical decision data from the OSF page for the English Lexicon Project.

 The trial-level data is available on the OSF page https://osf.io/eu5ca/, but the data format is a pain to work with, and there a few cases of false starts of sessions, data errors, or inconsistent formatting.
 There is also a dead link in the wiki to a script for reading the data into R.